 - Yellow helps in stimulating the nerves and detoxing the body.

 - Orange is said to heal the lungs and grows energy levels.

 - Blue is considered to mollify illnesses and treat pain.

 - Indigo shades are believed to improve skin problems.

 Researches about Color Psychology:

-- Warm colored placebo medicines were said to be more impactful that cool colored ones
+- Warm-colored placebo medicines were said to be more impactful than cool-colored ones

-- Reported in an anecdotal research it is said that blue colored street lights can be helpful is reduction of crimes
+- As reported in anecdotal research it is said that blue-colored street lights can be helpful in reducing crimes

-- Red as color is known for its spirit, speed and power and its helped athletes claimed by a few researches
+- Red as a color is known for its spirit, speed, and power and its helped athletes claimed a few types of research

-In this way color does have a great impact in one’s livelihoods.
+In this way, color does have a great impact on one’s livelihood.
 It’s what you see, you absorb.
-It impacts the thinking, mood, action, performance and overall mental cognitive abilities.
+It impacts thinking, mood, action, performance, and overall mental cognitive abilities.